Plano Truck Accident Lawyers

 Understanding Trucking Accident Claims in Texas

-If you or a loved has been injured because of a truck driver’s negligence, there are some basic things you should know if you’re thinking about making a personal injury claim.
+If you or a loved one has been injured because of a truck driver’s negligence, there are some basic things you should know if you’re thinking about making a personal injury claim.
 Also, we encourage you to contact us today for a free consultation with our knowledgeable injury lawyers.

 There are State and Federal Laws Governing Truck Accidents

 Because crashes involving trucks with passenger cars often involve more serious injuries than auto accidents and because large trucks are difficult to drive, there are several federal and state laws and regulations that govern the trucking industry.
-These laws establish certain standards that trucking companies, owners, and drivers must meet, and can determine who is responsible for a trucking accident.
+These laws establish certain standards that trucking companies, owners, and drivers must meet, and these regulations can help determine who is responsible for a trucking accident.
 Some examples include:

 - Limits on driving time

-- Enhanced driver’s qualifications including additional training and physical abilities to drive
+- Enhanced driver’s qualifications, including additional training and physical abilities to drive

 - Mandatory rest periods